AB 1111 - Common Course Numbering System

 Additional Common Course Numbering (CCN) System Information

-• Subject: Four letter abbreviation (e.g., ENGL for English)
+• Subject: Four letter abbreviation (e.g., STAT for Statistics)

 • Course Type Identifier: C= Common Course Number; local courses would not have a C